Åhus: History

 Åhus medieval town hall, which is mentioned in writing for the first time in 1431, is partly preserved in the building by the square that now houses the Åhus museum. Åhus lost much of its significance with the Reformation in the 16th century, a century when Swedish looting also hit hard and, among other things, turned the castle into the ruin in the port area where it still is today.
 The period of decline was completed with Åhus losing its city rights in 1617, when the fortress town of Kristianstad was founded by Christian IV.
 In 1658, Åhus came to Sweden through the Treaty of Roskilde.

 Åhus has long been known as a seaside resort.
 Already at the end of the 19th century, the bathing trains on the Åhus line ran from Kristianstad to Åhus.
-On hot summer days, 4,000-5,000 people were able to get off in the current extension of Stubbagatan to wander around Täppetstranden.
+On hot summer days, 4,000–5,000 people were able to get off in the current extension of Stubbagatan to wander around Täppetstranden.

 The town is also centre for the famous Swedish Eel-parties ("ålagille"), where people come together during August and September to eat smoked eel and drink considerable amounts of schnapps, preferably ones like Absolut Vodka that is produced in the town.
-Absolut Vodka is produced in Åhus, and is then exported to every corner of the world.
+Absolut Vodka is produced in Åhus.

 In 1950 an ice-cream factory was built in Åhus, Åhus Glass.
 The factory was bought by another company, and ice-cream is now made and sold under the name Ingman Glass.
 Today, the original owners of Åhus Glass have reopened under a new brand, Otto Glass, producing ice cream with the original Åhus Glass recipes — the company is famous for its chocolate-dipped waffle cones.
 Another ice cream factory in Skåne is Engelholms Glass.